fyapy/mikamin/readme.md

 console.log(errors)
 // => {
-//   age: { from: 'from is required!', to: 'to is required!' },
+//   age: { from: 'from must be string!', to: 'to must be string!' },
 //   hasPhoto: 'hasPhoto must be boolean!'
 // }
 ```